darrenjhsu/NAMD3_on_Summit/README.md

 Using 4 GPUs and 4 CPU cores: 24.3 ns / day
 Using 6 GPUs and 6 CPU cores: 31.4 ns / day
 ```

+The trend here roughly corresponds to that posted on [NAMD3 announcement](http://www.ks.uiuc.edu/Research/namd/alpha/3.0alpha/) with slightly lower performance probably due to other settings.